Delta Physiotherapy & Rehabilitation

 The Data Protection Act 1998 requires organisations to register a notification with the Information Commissioner to describe the purposes for which they process personal and sensitive information.

 This information is publicly available on the Information Commissioners Office website www.ico.org.uk.
 The practice is registered with the Information Commissioners Office (ICO).

 The Data Controller, responsible for keeping your information secure and confidential is ‘Delta Physiotherapy & Rehabilitation’.
 The nominated Data Processor is Hannah Butt, Business Manager.

 Should you have any concerns about how your information is managed by the Practice please contact the Business Manager at the following address: 44 Bell Lane, Bury BL9 6BA.
-If you are still unhappy following a review by the Practice you can then complain to the Information Commissioners Office (ICO) - www.ico.org.uk, , telephone: 0303 123 1113 (local rate).
+If you are still unhappy following a review by the Practice you can then complain to the Information Commissioners Office (ICO) - www.ico.org.uk, email@example.com, telephone: 0303 123 1113 (local rate).